Henry00IS/ReactiveLogic/README.md

 Invisible entities that affect the game, such as triggers, math counters and more.

-THIS IS A BRAND NEW PROJECT.
-It doesn't work yet.
-DO NOT USE.
-Give it a star and come back soon! <3

 ## Installation Instructions:

 Add the following line to your Unity Package Manager: